Have you ever wondered about starting your own business as a student in Maastricht?

 Of course, there are many more things you need to take into account when you’re starting a business.
 If you need financing, you can look at the financial banks of Maastricht, at LIOF or via Qredits.
 Be aware that you will only be able to get financial help if you have a fully-fledged business plan.
 The person or organisation you were turning to for guidance (see the “search for guidance” section) can help you create this, if you’re struggling.

 This is all very exciting, but creating your own business can be a struggle.
-It is likely to be a long time before you actually turn a profit, so if you’re doing this as a quick way to make money than getting a normal student job is probably easier.
-Having your own business and being an entrepreneur will also take up a lot of your time- don’t enter into this if you’re already struggling with keeping up with your studies.
-With that said this can also be a very rewarding and exciting process.
+It is likely to be a long time before you actually turn a profit, so if you’re doing this as a quick way to make money, then getting a normal student job is probably easier.
+Having your own business and being an entrepreneur will also take up a lot of your time – don’t enter into this if you’re already struggling with keeping up with your studies.
+With that said, this can also be a very rewarding and exciting process.
 We wish you the best of luck!